 My suggestions are not only for the baby itself but also for the mum to make her life easier and less stressful on the road.

-Here are my best travel accessories for traveling with a newborn:
+Here are my best travel accessories for travelling with a newborn:

 The first thing I saw even before I get pregnant was the Doona.
 I love multifunctional things and this is perfect.
 It is a car seat/infant seat and a stroller in one.
 As we don’t have a car using this and travelling made it easy and possible to get in and out of taxis, car rentals and planes.